Photograph by Zoetica Ebb. Used with permission.

 Read the Volunteer FAQ.

-We are no longer accepting applications for C++Now 2019 Student / Volunteers.
-Watch for announcements for next year’s conference.
+We are not yet accepting applicatiosn for C++Now 2020 Student / Volunteers.

 Every night staying up until 12 or 1 AM in the morning talking about C++, techniques, experiences and ideas was entirely well worth it.
 It is rare I get to geek out in person… and I got to do a whole week of it in beautiful Aspen!Read JeanHeyd's Story